tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 being the left and the right halves of the vectors \ \ $\mathbf{a}, \mathbf{b}, \mathbf{G}, \mathbf{H}$, respectively.

 <p align="center"><img src="sources/IPProof-prover-side-0.png" width="550" /></p>
-<div align="center"><b>Figure 2: IP Proof - Prover Side </b></div>
+<div align="center"><b>Figure 2: Inner-product Proof - Prover Side </b></div>

-Figure 2 is included here not only to display the recursive nature of the IPP, but will also be handy and pivotal to understanding amortization strategies that will be applied to the IPP.
+[Figure 2](#recursion-in-bulletproofs-inner-product-proofs) is included here not only to display the recursive nature of the IPP, but will also be handy and pivotal to understanding amortization strategies that will be applied to the IPP.

 ### Inductive Proofs